springtype-org/springtype/README.md

     - Don't show a warning for injections of primitive types of standard HTML types
   - renderer
     - Remove RenderUtils
-  - state
-    - Use ImmutableJS or just hook and deep clone the objects transmitted to reducer methods so that they never lead to bugs like in todo-mvc if not everything is cloned manually!
   - test
     - Fix mocha/chai based tests ("Set' only refers to a type, but is being used as a value here"?!)
     - Split tests